Ann Lippert

-Ann Lippert is a comedian and actress.
+Ann Lippert is an American comedian and actress.
 She co-wrote the audience interactive comedy Joni and Gina's Wedding with Marianne Basford.

 In her comedy, she parodies her family, her dad's bowling obsession, and relationships.
 As an actress she has had many parts in television and film.
 In 2014 she again co-directed Joni and Gina's Wedding at the Viva Las Vegas Events Center in Las Vegas, NV.

 Work

 List of TV series Ann Lippert has worked on: